delcarsdungeon/gorundia-wiki/content/02_Characters/Player Characters/Beringer.md

 Within [[House Amadis]], Beringer grows beside two younger children.

-[[Alistair Amadis the Younger]], heir to the county, quickly becomes the brother Beringer never had.
+[[Alistair the Younger]], heir to the county, quickly becomes the brother Beringer never had.
 Though different by birth, the two boys trust one another without reservation, sharing both their triumphs and their burdens.

 Young [[Sophia Amadis]] follows behind them.
 Bright, endlessly curious, and fiercely devoted to her brothers, she quarrels with Beringer as only siblings can before making peace just as quickly.